Blendify/blender-manual/trunk/blender_docs/manual/rigging/constraints/interface/space.rst

 Hover over the space drop-down box (or boxes) to learn whether it affects the space of the target or the space of the owner.

-Some constraints don't use Target or Owner space, so there won't be a drop-down box.
+Some constraints do not use Target or Owner space, so there won't be a drop-down box.
 Some constraints use only Target or only Owner space, so there will only be one drop-down box.
 Some constraints (like the Copy Location constraint above) use both Target **and** Owner space, so there will be two drop-down boxes.